 This devotional is about Genesis 21.

-A new man is joining the FPC—Former President’s Club—today.
+When the President of the United States leaves office, he becomes a member of FPC—Former President’s Club.
 While former Presidents retain Secret Service protection and other benefits, they no longer live in the White House, work in the Oval Office, or give orders to the military.
 That’s because when a person leaves a position of power, they lose the power the position gave them.
 The power stays with the position not with the person.

 Here in Genesis 21, Abraham’s life finally achieved a measure of peace.
 He felt at peace with God’s promises because the son God promised him was born and had begun to grow and mature (vv.
 1-8).
 Though it was a sad occasion, his other son Ishmael was sent away in order to ensure that Abraham’s estate would go to his son Isaac (vv.
 9-21).
 That action gave him some peace with his wife (vv.
 9-10).
 Although Abraham felt personally troubled about it (v.
 11), God reassured him that Ishmael and Hagar would be cared for and become prosperous (vv.
 11-21).

 Then Abraham made a peace treaty with others in his region with whom he’d had some difficulties (vv.
 22-31).
 So some turbulent areas in his life were now settling down.
 As I was reading this passage and trying to visualize what it was like, I felt almost a sigh of relief when “Abraham planted a tamarisk tree in Beersheba” (v.
 33).
 It’s almost as if he planted that tree expecting to live there for a while (v.
 34: “for a long time”) to enjoy its beauty and shade.
 So, Abraham was feeling more settled, perhaps, than he had felt in a while.